raguay/favorites/README.md

 <Ctrl+0> - Go to a Favorite Directory.

+<Cmd+1> - Set the first directory memory to the current panel's directory.

+<Cmd+2> - Set the second directory memory to the current panel's directory.

+<Cmd+3> - Set the third directory memory to the current panel's directory.

+<Cmd+4> - Set the fourth directory memory to the current panel's directory.

+<Alt+1> - Set the current panel to go to the first directory memory location.

+<Alt+2> - Set the current panel to go to the second directory memory location.

+<Alt+3> - Set the current panel to go to the third directory memory location.

+<Alt+4> - Set the current panel to go to the fourth directory memory location.

 #### Commands

-`Go To Favorite` - This command will display a list of favorites by their assigned names for the user to choose from.
+`Go To Favaorite` - This command will display a list of favorites by their assigned names for the user to choose from.
 As you type letters in the name, the list is shortened.
 Once one is selected, the current panel is moved to that directory.

 `Remove Favorite Directory` - This command will remove the selected favorite directory.